altaywtf/react-dual-list-box/README.md

 ## Usage
 There is a basic example on [examples folder](/examples/components/App.jsx), which is also live [here](http://altayaydemir.com/react-dual-list-box).

+Requirements: This requires font-awesome in some shape or form for the button icons.

 | Prop | Type | Default Value |
 | :----: |:-------------:|:-----:|
 | **options** | arrayOf(shape({ value: string or number, label: node })) | [ ] |